JustinRayAngus/WarpX/Docs/source/usage/parameters.rst

         - Practical limits on :math:`\Delta t` set by solver efficiency, number of particle cell crossings, and physics resolution.

       - **Electric field blanking:**
         Selective components of the electric field can be prevented from evolving in time (set to zero in the implicit solve).
-This is useful for electrostatic approximations where transverse field components are not needed.
+This is useful when assumed symmetries permit neglecting those components.

         - ``implicit_evolve.blank_electric_field`` (3 ``integers``, default: ``0 0 0``)
           Three integer flags (0 or 1) corresponding to the x, y, and z components of the electric field.